AlicenJoyHenning/honours_2023/docs/04_a_SingleR.md

-new.data <- TENxPBMCData("pbmc4") # using the function TENxPBMCData from the TENxPBMCData package to load a specific dataset ref.data <- HumanPrimaryCellAtlasData(ensembl=TRUE) # ensures that reference data has Ensembl annotations
+new.data <- TENxPBMCData("pbmc4") # using the function TENxPBMCData from the TENxPBMCData package to load a specific dataset ref.data <- HumanPrimaryCellAtlasData(ensembl=TRUE) # ensures that reference data has Ensembl annotations ref.data <- celldex::HumanPrimaryCellAtlasData() # alternative way to create reference object

+# for reference datasets, view the cell types to make sure you are using the correct reference for the query dataset :
+View(as.data.frame(colData(ref.data)))

 # Using SingleR to perform predictions :